Azure/azure-sdk-for-python/sdk/tables/azure-data-tables/migration_guide.md

-# Guide for migrating to `azure-data-tables` from `azure-cosmos`
+# Guide for migrating to `azure-data-tables` from `azure-cosmosdb-table`

-This guide is intended to assist in the migration to `azure-data-tables` from `azure-cosmos`.
+This guide is intended to assist in the migration to `azure-data-tables` from `azure-cosmosdb-table`.
 It will focus on side-by-side comparisons for similar operations between the two packages.

-We assume that you are familiar with `azure-cosmos`.
-If not, please refer to the README for `azure-cosmos` rather than this guide.
+We assume that you are familiar with `azure-cosmosdb-table`.
+If not, please refer to the README for `azure-cosmosdb-table` rather than this guide.

 ## Table of contents